Amazon Catch & Release Techniques

 Lodging - Tourist sport fishermen require lodging during their fishing activities.
 Any camp or facility used for such lodging should be implemented so as to result in minimal environmental impact.
 A removable camp that is present only during the actual fishing activity could be used, in an area that does not require cutting or clearing of existing flora.
 Safari style tents or temporary aluminum and vinyl bungalows that can be delivered in a totally disassembled condition, assembled in a carefully selected area during use and then disassembled and removed when activity is completed would be suitable.

 Camp operation - Camps should be operated utilizing techniques that minimally affect the environment.
 Non-phosphate soaps and detergents should be used.
-Bathrooms equipped with Porta-Potties or other similar waste retention devices should be used, with disposal restricted to well-drained underground sites.
+Bathrooms equipped with waste retention devices or septic systems should be used, with disposal restricted to well-drained underground sites.
 Waste should never be released directly into the water.
 All fuels used for cooking or other camp equipment must be contained during use and removed with the camp.
-All litter must be carefully stored and completely removed from the area with the camp.
-A well-run camp operation creates minimal environmental effect and leaves no permanent trace of its presence after removal.
+All litter must be carefully stored and completely removed from the area with the camp or accommodation.
+A well-run operation creates minimal environmental effect and leaves no permanent trace of its presence after removal.

 Boats and equipment - All fueled devices should be selected with consideration of their potential environmental impact.
 It is recommended that motors be restricted to the minimal size and the cleanest type available for the purpose intended.
 Boats should be small and light, allowing the use of small motors.
 Outboard motors that are used for fishing or traversing difficult or fast water should be small in size - 15 hp is recommended.
 Outboard motors used for transport or camp implementation should be as small as possible (less than 30 hp is recommended) and should use 4-stroke technology if applicable.
 Generators should be clean-running and as small as possible for the application.
 If possible, refrigerators or freezers should run on propane gas.
 Well-considered equipment selection can be a significant factor in minimizing a camp's environmental impact.